hychaochao/Chat-Models-Backdoor-Attacking/README.md

   <img src="img/datastructure.png" alt="data structure" width="50%" height="50%">
 </div>

-In the appendix, we also claim that our method can be applied in the instruction tuning setting, thus the instructional data used for training and evaluating instructional models are also included [here](https://huggingface.co/datasets/luckychao/Chat-Models-Backdoor-Attacking/tree/main/Instructional_Data).
+In the paper, we also claim that our method can be applied in the instruction tuning setting, thus the instructional data used for training and evaluating instructional models are also included [here](https://huggingface.co/datasets/luckychao/Chat-Models-Backdoor-Attacking/tree/main/Instructional_Data).

 ### Training